 09 of 10

-Personalize the traditional game of Bingo to suit your Mom’s personality with homemade Bingo cards.
-You can use this valentine’s day bingo idea as a guide for making cards for Mother’s Day.
-Simply place the word “Mommy” across the top of the card and fill in the boxes with things about Mom such as her favorite color, food or song.
+Personalize the traditional game of Bingo to suit your mom's personality with homemade Bingo cards.
+Simply place the word “Mommy” across the top of a Bingo card and fill in the boxes with things about Mom such as her favorite color, food, or song.

 - Mom’s middle name.

 - Mom’s most-used saying.

 - Mom’s birth date and the birth dates of her children.